longears/python-tent-client/README.md

 Quick Start
 -----------

-Look in `example.py`.
-Find `rabbitwhiskers.tent.is` and replace it with your Tent entity URL.

 Run `example.py` and it will launch your browser, have the Tent server ask you to approve the app, and then post a hello world message.
 The OAuth process is awkward when run from a command line, so read the prompt when it asks you to copy and paste things from your browser.
 You only have to do this once; after that your auth details are saved in 'auth.cfg' and reused in future runs.

-There are some other examples at the end of `tentapp.py`.
+`example_dashboard.py` will get your latest posts and followings' posts and print them to the shell.

 Here's a quick overview:

 ```
 import tentapp